sapporo-wes/sapporo-service/docs/configuration.md

   --run-remove-older-than-days int Clean up run directories with a start time
-                                   older than the specified number of days (must be >= 1)
+                                   older than the specified number of days (must be >= 1) --snapshot-interval int          Interval in minutes for DB snapshot rebuilds and cleanup jobs (must be >= 1,
+                                   default: 30)
 ```

 ## Environment Variables